 Farm operations vary based on their equipment and other resources.
 However unique, all hop growers should commit to continuous improvement of farming and harvesting practices and crop quality.
 Some growers subscribe to third-party audited quality control programs such as GLOBALG.A.P. and USDA GAP.
 Some customers (hop merchant companies and brewers) provide specific guidance to their growers for food safety and quality control practices.

 Hop Growers of America has developed several “Best Practices” educational modules for inclusion in the Member Area that will allow growers to assess their farming operations, insuring customers receive hops that are safe and consistently high in quality.

 While future modules will only be available in the Member Area of this website, we feel Food Safety practices during hop harvest are critically important for all growers, regardless of membership in HGA.
 We are pleased to provide the following self assessment Food Safety/Harvest Practices program that is consistent with third-party certified programs has been developed, and includes templates for many of the documents you will need to document your practices.

 We encourage all growers who are selling hops commercially to utilize this program and document their food safety practices.

 The interactive version of Level 1 Food Safety will be included in the Member Area, to be launched in the next few months.
 This self-certification format will generate a Food Safety Policy and Certificate of Compliance for growers who implement and complete the documentation of required food safety practices.
 This certificate may be copied and provided to customers.

 The Food Safety Modernization Act (FSMA) was signed into law by President Obama on January 4, 2011.
 It aims to ensure the U.S. food supply is safe by shifting the focus of federal regulators from responding to contamination to preventing it.
 Several Fact Sheets and presentations on the law may be found on the US Food and Drug Administration website.

-Compliance dates for covered activities, except for those involving sprouts, after the effective date of the final rule are:
+Compliance dates for covered activities, except for those involving sprouts, are:

 Compliance dates for modified requirements for farms eligible for a qualified exemption are: